stojsavljevic/multi-ctx/multi-ctx-app-embed/README.md

-## Spring Boot Multi Context Application using AnnotationConfigEmbeddedWebApplicationContext
+## Spring Boot Multi Context Application using AnnotationConfigServletWebServerApplicationContext

 This sample application demonstrates creation of three contexts: